A-LevelBiology

 View mark scheme hint

-Discuss the roles of enzymes and the semi-conservative nature of replication.
+Discuss the semi-conservative nature, enzymes involved, and the outcome of replication.

-What is meant by the term 'complementary base pairing'?
+What is meant by a mutation in DNA?
 [2 marks]

 2 marks